This article is part of our Business Startup Guide—a curated list of our articles that will get you up and running in no

 Payroll and payroll taxes are operating expenses

 Expenses also include payroll, or wages and salaries, or compensation.
 They are worth a list of their own.
 In the case of the soup business in the example above, for payroll, they do a separate list so they can keep track.
 Payroll is a serious fixed cost and an obligation.
 Here is the payroll budget associated with the sample plan above.

 Notice that the totals from the personnel plan show up in the expense budget.
-And you can see the estimated benefits expense over and above the gross salary.
+And you can see the estimated expense for benefits over and above the gross salary.
 Employee-related expenses include payroll taxes along with what they budget for health insurance and other benefits.

 Don’t worry too much about depreciation